Sunday, August 3, 2008

 .

-But it gets worse: Dallek has surfaced in other McClatchy stories on the presidential race.
+But Lightman isn't the only McClatchy reporter turning to Dallek for pro-Obama spin.
 Dallek turns up in a July piece by Margaret Talev on whether Obama's lack of military experience will hurt Obama in the election.
-Talez turns to Dallek -- Talev calls him a "presidential historian" -- for his opinion:
+Talev turns to Dallek -- Talev calls Dallek a "presidential historian" -- for his opinion:

 Presidential historian Robert Dallek said in an interview this week that military experience in a candidate "is useful, it's valuable" but "it's no guarantee of anything.
 What's much more important is judgment."

-There's "judgment" again.
-How nice that Obama talking points get inserted into McClatchy news articles by Obama boosters.
-Sphere: Related Content
+Nice that Obama campaign talking points get inserted into McClatchy news articles by Obama boosters Lightman and Talev.

 5 comments: